Assault and Battery Charges in Las Vegas

 Law Office of Joel M. Mann | Las Vegas Assault Defense Attorney

 If you are accused of assault and battery charges in the Las Vegas area, contact the Law Office of Joel M. Mann for a free legal consultation.
-Joel Mann is a knowledgeable Las Vegas Defense Attorney who is dedicated to working for a resolution in your assault and battery case.
+Joel Mann is a knowledgeable Las Vegas violent crimes defense attorney who is dedicated to working for a resolution in your assault and battery case.
 Call (702) 474-6266 today.